You read about a tantrum, but have you experienced one in public?

-Picture this… Just last week me and my little mini-me went on an outing, to the local SPAR (does that count)?
-Anyway everything went great until we approach Spar and Minki saw the mini trolleys (super cute, but quite unpractical for grown-ups).
-She literally pushed me to the mini trolley section, grabbed one and then pointing her little finger to another mini trolley saying “Take that one Mama.”
+Last week me and my little mini-me went on an outing, to the local Spar (Yes, it counts as an outing)!
+Everything went great until we approach Spar and Minki saw the mini trolleys (Super cute, but quite unpractical for grown-ups).
+She literally pushed me to the mini trolley section, grabbed one and then pointing her little finger to another mini trolley saying “Take that one Mamma.”

 Me, bend over like the Hunchback of Notre Dame and Minki strolling around like the coolest shopper ever.
 More curious looks ensued… Saying to myself “Just get the basics Helene” I headed for the bread section.

 Unfortunately Minki had the same idea and started piling enough bread to feed an army in her little trolley.
 By now the bakers were peering from behind the bakery, laughing and pointing at this little bread lady.

 I tried to direct Minki to the next aisle, all the while silently repeating “You can do this, you can do this.”
 But then she saw the vegetable section (damn your perfect layout Spar)!
 And headed straight for the potatoes.